A Python tool to automatically build (and test) feature-rich configurations for BGP route servers.

 Jinja2 built-in templates are used to render the final route server’s configuration file.

-Validation and testing are performed using the built-in live tests framework: Docker instances are used to simulate several scenarios, and more custom scenarios can be built on the basis of the user’s needs.
+Validation and testing of the configurations generated with this tool are performed using the built-in live tests framework: Docker instances are used to simulate several scenarios and to validate the behaviour of the route server after configuring it with ARouteServer.
 More details on the Live tests section.